coetzeer/coetzeer/_posts/2018-02-21-finding-the-least-lazy-way-to-ssl.markdown

 ### 1. It's all about certificates.
-Certificates are a combination of a public key, some identifying information.
+Certificates are a combination of a public key and some identifying information.
 See the figure below.

 There are private keys too.
 There's a private key that you get when you generate your public key.
-Another important private key is the one used by the Certificate Authority (CA).
+The other important private key is the one used by the Certificate Authority (CA).
 That is a VERY important key as it forms the basis of the chain of trust that is the foundation of how SSL works.
 More about that later.

-{% include figure image_path="/assets/img/ssl-signature.png" alt="Illegible" class="image-medium image-centre" caption="Github's certificate." %}
+{% include figure image_path="/assets/img/github_cert.png" alt="Illegible" class="image-medium image-centre" caption="Github's certificate." %}

 ### 2. Certificates are on servers